hanschen/scrollemu/README.md

 Known issues and future plans
 -----------------------------

+**Keyboard key is still interpreted as held down.**
+This is an issue if e.g. Ctrl is used as the scroll key, as many applications bind Ctrl+scroll to zoom in/out.

 **Mouse cursor flickers when scrolling.**
 No idea how to solve this issue, any solutions would be greatly appreciated.